Türkiye Scholarships

 Türkiye Scholarships (Türkiye Bursları) is an international scholarship program funded by the Government of Turkey.
-With 5,000 scholarships annually the program is the largest Turkish scholarship program for international students with 165,500 of them from 178 different countries applying in 2021.
+With 5,000 scholarships annually the program is the largest Turkish scholarship program for international students with 165,500 applicants from 178 different countries applying in 2021.
 In 2017 accepted international students enrolled into 105 public and private universities in different parts of Turkey.
 The program was initiated in 1992 at the time of the mandate of the Turkish President Turgut Özal and was rebranded in its current form in 2012.

 Some developing countries such as Nigeria organize highly competitive national exams where in the Nigerian case in 2020 over 1000 students completed for 12 spots.
 In 2012 initial application was completed by 16,720 Nigerian applicants while in 9 years leading up to 2012 337 students from this country were awarded scholarships.

 Scholarships offered under this program are available to international students at associate, undergraduate, master, and Ph.D. level of higher education.
 The stated aim of the Türkiye Scholarships is to improve mutual understanding with other countries and people to people exchange.

 All candidates without adequate Turkish language skills, irrespective of the language of their degree program in Turkey, attend one year-long Turkish language course.

 Application materials for the scholarship can be submitted in Turkish, Arabic, English, French, Russian, Bosnian, Persian or Spanish language.
 In 2017 Turkish authorities announced that they will support the establishment of some 100 international alumni associations worldwide over two years.